Which dehydrator should I get?

 - Inadequately dried food can make you sick.
 Fruit that is inadequately dried will mold.
 Throw it out if you notice any signs of spoilage – mold, off smell, slime in the jars, etc. When drying vegetables, meat, and herbs the food should be hard and brittle.
 You shouldn’t able to bend it.
 It should shatter on impact.
 If not, dry a bit longer.

 - Fruit should be completely dry to the touch.
-When you pinch it between thumb and fore finger, there should be no give in the fruit, and no juicy centre.
+When you pinch it between thumb and fore finger, there should be no give in the fruit, and no juicy center.
 At room temperature the fruit will be uniform with no cooler areas.
 Coolness is a sign that there is still moisture in the fruit or vegetable.
 Fruit may remain somewhat pliable but will be completely dry.

 - Smaller slices of fruit or vegetables dry faster than larger slices.